the-database/mpv-upscale-2x_animejanai/README.md

    1. Extract to a permanent location such as `C:\`
    2. Run `mpvnet.exe` once and then close it
 7. Download contents of this repository and extract to `%APPDATA%\mpv.net`

+## Support for Other Media Players
+Any media player which supports external DirectShow filters should be able to run these models, by using [avisynth_filter](https://github.com/CrendKing/avisynth_filter) to get VapourSynth running in the video player.